NTIG-Uppsala/Classroom-Seating-Planner/docs/publishing-a-new-release.md

     - Changes
     - Fixes
 6. Add your exe file as an attachment.
-7. Click on `Save draft`.
-8. When product owner has approved the release, click on `Publish release`.
+7. When product owner has approved the release, click on `Publish release`.

 ## Configuring the Profile